In the Spotlight

 5. Drink enough liquids

 Don't drink the kind of soda or fruit juices that will only make you more dehydrated.
 Choose water or a low-calorie sports drink.
-Insufficient liquids will not just leave you feeling uncomfortable - dehydration can lead to fainting or muscle cramps.
+Insufficient liquids will not just leave you feeling uncomfortable, but dehydration can lead to fainting or muscle cramps.

 Healthy Living Center: Physical Activity